d13125710/AntSolverGUI/README.md

 1)The main algorithm classes
-Implemetation of the best worst Ant system BestWorstAntSystem.cpp ,BestWorstAntSystem.h
+Implemetation of the best worst Ant system BestWorstAntSystem.cpp ,
+BestWorstAntSystem.h

 Implemetation of the brute force system BruteForceSystem.h

-Implemetation of the best worst Ant system CAntColonySystem.cpp , CAntColonySystem.h
+Implemetation of the best worst Ant system CAntColonySystem.cpp ,
+CAntColonySystem.h

 Implemetation of the Ant system CAntSystem.cpp,CAntSystem.h

-Implemetation of the Elitist Ant system CElitistAntSystem.cpp , CElitistAntSystem.h
+Implemetation of the Elitist Ant system CElitistAntSystem.cpp ,
+CElitistAntSystem.h
-Implemetation of the MinMax Ant system CMinMaxAntSystem.cpp , CMinMaxAntSystem.h
+Implemetation of the MinMax Ant system CMinMaxAntSystem.cpp ,
+CMinMaxAntSystem.h

 Implemetation of the Random Ant system
 RandomTest.h

-Implemetation of the Mutated  Ant system MutatedAnt1.cpp , MutatedAnt1.h
+Implemetation of the Mutated  Ant system MutatedAnt1.cpp ,
+MutatedAnt1.h

 Implemetation of the pheromone matrix
 PheroMatrix.h